 Oil Context Weekly (W38)

-If you’re already subscribed and/or appreciate the free summary, hitting the LIKE button is one of the best ways to support my ongoing research.
+If you’re already subscribed and/or appreciate the free chart and summary, hitting the LIKE button is one of the best ways to support my ongoing research.

 Flat Prices traded sideways to down as crude continues its efforts to consolidate above $90/bbl amidst bearish macro sentiment; both Brent and WTI eased by ~$0.25/bbl on the week, although WTI managed to close ever-so-slightly above $90/bbl.

 Calendar Spreads widened into steeper backwardation, signaling strong spot and near-term fundamentals in the face of that selloff in flat prices.

 Inventories data was caught between draws in ARA Europe and builds across Singapore and the US—even in the US, this headline build was driven by less valuable “other oils” vs. a return to draws across core liquids (i.e., crude, gasoline, diesel).

 Refined Products eased back vs. crude, with crack spreads narrowing slightly across the board despite the news of Russia’s export ban; the rollover in fuel oil cracks points to a shift from crude quality concerns toward seasonal maintenance-related constraints.

 Positioning data revealed that speculators were net crude buyers this past week-through-Tuesday, pushing the spec position as a share of total open interest back up to its highest level since the summer of 2021; these frothy sentiment keeps near-term positioning risk to the downside, and likely explains some of the barrels struggles over the past few days.

 As Well As the bearish optimism of the Fed, Russia’s ban on the export of gasoline and diesel, a fake SPR headline gone viral, and the vibe of the World Petroleum Congress.